Sources include –The Big Book of Kiwi Trivia

 - In 1863 the first Maori was born in England, his name was Albert Victor Pomare.
 Albert was named by his god mother, Queen Victoria.

 - Duke of Edinburgh, second son of Queen Victoria was the first member of the British Royal family to visit NZ.
-He came in 1869 and was the Captain of HMS Galatea.
+He arrived in 1869 onboard HMS Galatea.

-- The first reigning monarch to visit New Zealand was Queen Elizabeth II in 1953, she was accompanied by her husband, the Duke of Edinburgh.
+- The first reigning monarch to visit New Zealand was Queen Elizabeth II.
+She visited in 1953 with her husband Duke of Edinburgh.

 In 2014 Royal fever broke out when the Duke and Duchess of Cambridge visited with baby Prince George.
 We caught Royal fever too and saw them in Cambridge - The Duke and Duchess come to Cambridge.